Finding a Top Financial Advisor Firm in Plymouth, Minnesota

 Phillip James Financial has a fairly small client base, as it works with just over 100 individuals.
 Of these clients, most do not have a high net worth.
 The firm has a $500,000 minimum investment requirement for prospective clients, though it may be willing to waive this under certain circumstances.

 This is a fee-only firm, which means all of its compensation comes from client-paid fees.
-The firm's website does not list advisory certifications for its staff members.
+The firm's advisory team includes one certified public accountant (CPA) and one chartered financial analyst (CFA).

 Phillip James Financial Background